Samuel Johnson (comedian): Last years

 Johnson's last performance was at the Theatre Royal Haymarket weeks before his death.

 In February 1899 Johnson played Mr. Stryver in The Only Way, again at the Lyceum Theatre but now under John Martin-Harvey as manager.
 Not feeling in the best of health, Johnson decided not to join the sixth Lyceum tour to America, appearing instead in his last role as Meester van Speenen in The Black Tulip with Cyril Maude and Winifred Emery at the Theatre Royal Haymarket in a production that ran for 77 performances and which closed on 6 January 1900.

 A heavy drinker, Johnson died of cirrhosis of the liver on 15 February 1900, at 29 Weltje Road in Hammersmith, London.

 Personal life

 He married Mary Ann Hornby on 10 July 1858 at Marske-by-the-Sea.
 The couple had a son, Samuel Forster Johnson (1859–1860), and a daughter, the actress Isabella 'Isa' Elizabeth Johnson (1861–1941).
 A Freemason, he was a Past Master of Asaph Lodge.

-Johnson is buried in Brookwood Cemetery with his wife, son and daughter and in the same plot as his sister and her husband, John W. Anson.
+Johnson is buried in Brookwood Cemetery (Plot 118 Actors Acre) with his wife, son and daughter and in the same plot as his sister and her husband, John W. Anson.
 The funeral was attended by his brother John Johnson and by actors and others from Asaph Lodge, Logic Club, Genesius Club, the Actors' Association, the Lyceum Benevolent Fund and the Actors' Benevolent Fund.
 Henry Irving and other members of the Lyceum Theatre Company were still on tour in America and were therefore not able to attend.